networkcode-rd/playbook/Azure Bash/Readmeforbash.md

 Add-on
 ------------------------------
-[Windows only] Azure CLI is collecting feedback on using the Web Account Manager (WAM) broker for the login experience.
+[Notification for Windows only] Azure CLI has introduced Web Account Manager (WAM) broker for the login experience.
+Web Account Manager (WAM) is an authentication broker that is the default authentication method for Azure CLI on Windows.

 You may opt-in to use WAM by running the following commands: